sidwan02/gemini-cli-gemma/understand.md

 - `use the build and test tool: run npm test -- src/tools/glob.test.ts`
 - `use the build and test tool: test src/tools/glob.test.ts`
+- `use the build and test tool: run npm test -- src/tools/glob.test.ts in the core workspace`

 # TODO: